ctfer-io/ctfd-chall-manager/webdocs/get-started/setup/_index.md

   {{< /tab >}}
 {{< /tabpane >}}

+{{% alert title="Tips & Tricks" color="primary" %}}
+You can use assets in GitHub releases instead of cloning the whole repository: https://github.com/ctfer-io/ctfd-chall-manager/releases
+{{% /alert %}}

 After completing this step, you should be able to access the plugin settings configuration in the CTFd UI.

 {{% imgproc install_check_ui Fit "800x800" %}}